NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal Drug Crimes Defense Lawyer

-In the 1980s the Federal Government declared war on drugs…this changed the face of how Federal Drug Crimes would be dealt with for decades to come.
+In the 1980s, the Federal Government declared war on drugs…this changed the face of how Federal Drug Crimes would be dealt with for decades to come.
 The “just say no” to drugs slogan has had a deep impact on federal drug crimes across the nation for many years.
-We are attorneys that understand the history of federal drug crimes and can protect you now and into the future.
+We, as attorneys with a deep understanding of the history of federal drug crimes, can protect you now and in the future with our expertise and experience.

-We have won case that basically determined whether our federal clients ever emerged from prison again.
-Because have handled so many federal narcotics cases we have the uncanny ability to direct our clients in the right direction.
+We have won cases that basically determined whether our federal clients ever emerged from prison again.
+Because we have handled so many federal narcotics cases, we have the uncanny ability to direct our clients in the right direction.
 When it comes to federal narcotics cases…one false move can cost you your life in federal prison.

-I have given you the ability to see who the federal criminal defense attorneys are that will represent you, if you have a federal narcotics charge pending against you and everything is on the line.
-We are so confident in our abilities that wanted you to see us face to face and hear our powerful message.
+I have given you the ability to see who the federal criminal defense attorneys are who will represent you if you have a federal narcotics charge pending against you and everything is on the line.
+We are so confident in our abilities that we want you to see us face-to-face and hear our powerful message.
 Schedule an absolutely confidential consultation with us immediately.

 When Do Drug Charges Become Federal Crimes?